 If you like fish, tomatoes and a little bit of heat then this recipe is definitely for you and you can imagine the Greek sunshine as you enjoy eating it.

-What can I say about Spetsai?
+What can I say about Spetsai or should that be Spetses?
 Well it is a beautiful little Greek island not too far from the mainland and was named Spetsai by the Venetians (meaning ‘spice’) as it was part of their trade route.
 It was the home of Bouboulina Laskarina who led her own navy into battle and holds heroic status in Greece.